ChainSafe/engineering-handbook/docs/2_development/3_quality_assurance/qa-principles.md

 - **Prevention > Reaction**.
 Test early and often in the life cycle and be thorough on pull requests.
 It's always better to find an issue before it is merged to the repository.

-- **Be explorative and creative**.
+- **Be exploratory and creative**.
 Consider the different scenarios by which people could be interacting with our software.
 Test across multiple devices / browsers / resolutions / networks / environments / wallet extensions.